Senior counsel: India

 A member of the bar can be designated as a Senior Advocate following a selection process that employs various criteria.
 The designation can be carried out by the Supreme Court directly or by the relevant state High Court.
 In August 2018, the Supreme Court issued guidelines to regulate the conferment of Senior Advocate status.
-Senior Advocates' gowns have a flap at the back to distinguish them from junior counsels.
+Senior Advocates' gowns have a flap at the back to distinguish them from those of junior counsel.

 Ireland

 The Irish Free State came into existence in December 1922 as a dominion within the British Commonwealth of Nations.
 John O'Byrne was the sole King's Counsel appointed after independence, in June 1924, when he was Attorney General of Ireland.
 Shortly after the Courts of Justice Act 1924 came into effect, Chief Justice Hugh Kennedy, in conjunction with the Bar Council of Ireland, revived the issue of patents of precedence, which had been used in the 18th and 19th century as an alternative to KC patents, but had fallen into disuse from 1883 as the strictures formerly associated with the rank of KC were abolished.
-The Irish Free State patent wording was based on that issued to Daniel O'Connell; the recipient would be styled "Senior Counsel" (SC; Irish: abhcóide sinsir or abhcóide sinsearach).
+The Irish Free State patent wording was based on that issued to Daniel O'Connell; the recipient would be styled "Senior Counsel" (SC; abhcóide sinsir or abhcóide sinsearach).

 According to the view held at the time, the "privilege of patent" was part of the royal prerogative within the Irish Free State.
 The early patents were issued under the Irish Free State's Internal Great Seal by the Governor-General as the King's representative, on the advice of the Executive Council.
 On 14 July 1924, the Chief Justice called the first recipients to the "within the bar" and bestowed their patents.
 The form of the 1924 patent omitted the appointment as "one of our counsel learned in the law" from the KC patent, but retained its grant of "precedence and preaudience" to rank next after the previously appointed KC or SC.
 The Constitution (Amendment No. 27) Act 1936 abolished the office of Governor-General and the Executive Powers (Consequential Provisions) Act 1937 was held to have transferred the royal prerogative to the Executive Council.
 Although the 1937 Constitution of Ireland created the office of President of Ireland, it was still the Taoiseach as head of government who signed patents of precedence under the Executive Powers (Consequential Provisions) Act 1937.